MNDSE/WANIEBI/README.md

 # WANIEBI is a simple website that allows to count things from O to infinity.
-I mainly built it to test my understanding of JavasCript and the DOM.
+I mainly built it to test my understanding of JavaScript and the DOM.

 I used HTML/CSS and Javascript to build it.